Julie Bines: Novel rotavirus vaccine development

 Bines and her team developed a novel oral rotavirus vaccine (RV3-BB) as a global vaccine against infant rotavirus infection based on a naturally occurring and attenuated human strain of rotavirus originally isolated from healthy babies.
+Rotavirus can be prevented, there are two available vaccines, however vaccine cost makes it unaffordable for many developing countries.
+An estimated 1,205 children die from rotavirus disease each day, and 82% of these deaths occur in children in the poorest countries.
+Bines and her team successfully developed an affordable rotavirus vaccine that is orally administered and accessible to newborns, who are particularly susceptible to the virus.

 Clinical trials were carried out in Australia, New Zealand, Malawi and Indonesia, achieving 95% protection about severe rotavirus-associated gastroenteritis in the first year of life and up 75% protection in infants up to 18 months of age.
+Trial funding was provided by the National Health and Medical Research Council (NHMRC), Bill & Melinda Gates Foundation and PT BioFarma.
+Providing an affordable vaccine that can be easily stored, delivered, and administered at birth is crucial, as mothers and babies are more likely to be with a healthcare provider at that time.
 Most notably, this vaccine has been developed to improve efficacy and availability in developing countries by optimizing the delivery time and developing manufacturing processes to reduce production costs.

 Outreach

 Bines has been involved in outreach campaigns to dispel myths and misinformation about vaccines, as well as appearing on national radio to talk about her work.